simolus3/drift/README.md

 ### Planned for the future
 These aren't sorted by priority.
-If you have more ideas or want some features happening soon, let us know by creating an issue!
+If you have more ideas or want some features happening soon, let me know by creating an issue!
 - Simple `COUNT(*)` operations (group operations will be much more complicated)
 - Support default values and expressions
 - Support more Datatypes: We should at least support `Uint8List` out of the box,